 Get started today

-Whether you’re building new workloads on top of Google Cloud Run or migrating existing Kubernetes workloads to Cloud Run on GKE, you can start monitoring your containers and services in minutes by setting up our Cloud Run integration.
-Visit our documentation for Cloud Run or Cloud Run on GKE to get started.
+Whether you’re building new workloads on top of Google Cloud Run or migrating existing Kubernetes workloads to Cloud Run on an Anthos GKE cluster, you can start monitoring your containers and services in minutes by setting up our Cloud Run integration.
+Visit our documentation for Cloud Run or Cloud Run for Anthos to get started.

 If you aren’t already using Datadog to monitor your infrastructure and applications, you can start today with a 14-day free trial.